Steellgold/image-zoomer-react/README.md

 - `react` and `react-dom` (React 18+ recommended)
 - `framer-motion` for animations
-- `clsx` and `tailwind-merge` for utility class management

-> Note: Tailwind CSS is used by default for styling.
-If you do not use Tailwind, you can replace or override the classes.
+> Note: You can use your own styling approach (e.g., CSS modules, styled-components) to customize the appearance.

 ## Development and Contribution